dotnet/docs/docs/architecture/grpc-for-wcf-developers/migrate-duplex-services.md

 ## Server streaming RPC

 In the server streaming WCF example, *SimpleStockPriceTicker*, there's a duplex service where the client starts the connection with a list of stock symbols, and the server uses the *callback interface* to send updates as they become available.
-The client implements that interface and does whatever it does with the stream of real-time information.
+The client implements that interface to respond to calls from the server.

 ### The WCF solution

-The WCF solution is implemented as a self-hosted NetTCP server in a .NET 4.x console application.
+The WCF solution is implemented as a self-hosted NetTCP server in a .NET Framework 4.x console application.

 #### The ServiceContract